These are my complete notes for Electric Fields in Electromagnetism.

 #

-The given integral equation for CCDs (continuous charge distributions, see Rule 169) is only applicable when every infinitesimal charge has its electric field pointing in the same direction when it is pointing toward the test point.
-For example: when the CCD is a flat line, and the test charge is on it's same axis.
+The given integral equation for CCDs (continuous charge distributions, see Rule 174) is only applicable when every infinitesimal charge has its electric field pointing in the same direction when it is pointing toward the test point.
+For example: when the CCD is a flat line, and the test charge is on its same axis.

 There are some workarounds in which the above stipulation is technically still respected, allowing the integral to still be used even for shapes like rings.
 This is when all components in all other directions cancel out, leaving only the components in a specific direction.
 For example, in a uniformly charged ring, the horizontal components of the field from symmetric charge elements cancel, leaving only the vertical (axial) component.